 The Japanese pickle snack “Chorogi (チョロギ)” was introduced in September 2017 by Muraoka Foods.
 Although I’m a Japanese man, born and grew up in Japan, I didn’t know what Chorogi is until now, so I googled it.

 What is Chorogi?

-According to the result, the synonym for Chorogi is Chinese artichoke, which is a perennial herbaceous plant of the family Lamiaceae originating from China.
+According to the result, the synonym or English word for Chorogi is Chinese artichoke, which is a perennial herbaceous plant of the family Lamiaceae originating from China.

-The red pickled Chorogi is known as one of the “Osechi Ryori (おせち料理)” special dishes prepared for the New Year.
+The red pickled Chorogi is actually known as one of the “Osechi Ryori (おせち料理)” special dishes prepared for the new year in Japan.

 Muraoka’s Chorogi Pickle Snack

-As with the Osechi-version Chorogi, this Muraoka’s Chorogi snack has a red color and is seasoned with salt and ume vinegar.
+As with the Osechi-version Chorogi, this Japanese pickle snack, Muraoka’s Chorogi also has a red color and is seasoned with salt and ume vinegar.
 So it is essentially the same thing as the Osechi-version Chorogi.

-Hence, with these red pickled Chorogi, you can authentically enjoy one of Japan’s Osechi dishes whenever you want to.
+This is why, with these red pickled Chorogi, you can enjoy one of Japan’s Osechi dishes whenever you want to.
 By the way, the snack Muraoka no Chorogi is somewhat vinegary but has a refreshing acidic taste.

-According to the ingredient list on the back of the package, the Muraoka no Chorogi pickle snack is made with Chinese artichoke, high-fructose corn syrup, ume vinegar, salt, fermented seasoning, yeast extract, alcohol, amino acid, acidifier, flavoring, sorbic acid, and coloring (red).
+According to the ingredient list on the back of the package, the Muraoka no Chorogi pickle snack mainly consists of Chinese artichoke, high-fructose corn syrup, ume vinegar, salt, fermented seasoning, yeast extract, alcohol, amino acids, acidifier, flavoring, sorbic acid, and color (red).

-Muraoka no Chorogi is available at many supermarkets and convenience stores in Japan.
+The Japanese pickle snack, Muraoka no Chorogi is available at many supermarkets and convenience stores around the country.